danielgordon550/ParticleTracking/README.md

-These three codes are a quick, short and sweet method of performing particle tracking using the trackpy.
+These codes are short and sweet methods of performing particle tracking using the trackpy.

 To use these codes you will require the following extra python packages:
 - trackpy: the main particle tracking software